-■ CHANGING THE SCAN STOP MODE -
+■ CHANGING THE SCAN STOP MODE

-The normal scan mode of the TM-211A/E is for time operated scan.
-Carrier operated scan may be selected by cutting the jumper wire as illusteated in the figure on page 28.
+The normal scan mode of the TM-411A/E is for time operated scan.

+Carrier operated scan may be selected by cutting the jumper wire as illusteated in the figure on the following page 28.

-■ TEST POINTS FOR CALL SIGN MONITOR -
+CALL SIGN MONITOR SWITCH

-This is used to monitor the call sign when the optional CD-10 call sign display is used.
-When the two test points (S2) of unit B are short-circuited (refer to "Adjusting beep sound level"), the data in the DCS can be monitored through the speaker.
-In the reception mode, a slight electrical may be received, in your speaker.
+This is used to monitor the call sign when the optional CD-10 call sign display is used. when switch S2 of unit B is set to ON (refer to "Adjusting beep sound level"), the data in the DCS can be monitored through the speaker.
+In the reception mode, a slight electrical may be received, in your speaker

-ADJUSTING THE MICROPHONE SENSITIVITY -
+■ ADJUSTING THE MICROPHONE SENSITIVITY -